April 12, 2021 9 min read

 While flat feet or misaligned feet should be taken to a physical therapist before rigorous walking happens, regularly walking can help to prevent these things.
 This is because regular walking helps to develop stronger bones and better balance over the long term, and this will help stave off potential issues down the road…pun intended.

 At this point, most of us know that working out is a good way to boost your mood.
-But it’s not necessary to exert yourself very hard to get similar benefits.
+But it’s not necessary to exert yourself very hard to reap the benefits.

 Research has shown that making walking a daily habit can even modify your nervous system enough that it will decrease chances of anger and hostility occurring.
 This is effect is compounded if you opt to go for a walk outside, rather than a treadmill.

 For one, you’ll be getting Vitamin D, which is good for your immune system and good for your mood.
-Even if you’re going outside during the colder months, this can aid in lessening the effects of seasonal depression in people.
+Walking outside during the colder months can aid in lessening the effects of seasonal depression in people.
 Not to mention that fresh air is terrific for mental health as well.

 Following from the point above, going for walks is also a great way to keep your general mental health and stress levels in check.
 Polls show that 8 out 10 American adults are dealing with some sort of stress in their lives, and long-term stress can manifest itself in physical and mental problems later on.

-The stress hormones of adrenaline and cortisol have been shown to be reduced after taking a walk, and just like with boosting your mood, these effects are heightened if you take the walk outside in nature.
+The stress hormones of adrenaline and cortisol are reduced after taking a walk, which can boost your mood, and these effects are heightened if you take the walk outside in nature.

-At the beginning we talked about how a mile per day isn’t very optimal for getting the full benefits of a healthy lifestyle.
-But the important aspect of “walking one mile per day” is the “per day” part, rather than the “walking” part.
+At the beginning we talked about how a mile per day isn’t very optimal for getting the full benefits of walking.
+But the important aspect of “walking one mile per day” is the “per day” part.

 Building a habit that you do every single day no matter what is a great way to build a new lifestyle.

 One common pitfall of setting goals is making them too difficult to achieve.
-Sure—you might be able to transform your entire lifestyle from one day to the next, but what’s the longevity of that transformation?
-Doing something simple from day to day, no matter what and no matter how easy it may seem, is the foundation for setting larger goals and implementing more dramatic changes.
+Sure—you might be able to transform your entire lifestyle from one day to the next, but doing something simple from day to day, no matter what and no matter how easy it may seem, is the foundation for setting larger goals and implementing more dramatic changes.

-Taking a walk for a mile per day might seem like just one small step in the right direction, but it can springboard you much further than your initial goals might’ve ever imagined.
+Walking for one mile per day might seem like a small step, but it can springboard you much further than your initial goals might’ve ever imagined.